semirzeki/SemirZekiCV/content/home/teaching.md

 +++

-I teach in both data sciences and gastroenterolgy
+I teach in both data sciences and gastroenterology